BioJulia/XAM.jl/docs/src/man/hts-files.md

 | 'H'  | Byte array in Hex format          |
 | 'B'  | Integer of numeric array          |

-For more information about these tags and their types we refer you to the [SAM/BAM specification][samtools-spec] and the additional [optional fields specification][samtags] document.
+For more information about these tags and their types we refer you to the [SAM/BAM specification](https://samtools.github.io/hts-specs/SAMv1.pdf) and the additional [optional fields specification](https://samtools.github.io/hts-specs/SAMtags.pdf) document.

 There are some tags that are reserved, predefined standard tags, for specific uses.